camunda/camunda-docs/optimize/apis-tools/optimize-api/optimize-api-authentication.md

 ---
-id: optimize-api-authorization
+id: optimize-api-authentication
-title: "Authorization"
+title: "Authentication"
 description: "Connect business process-related event data and variable data held in external systems from third-party systems to Optimize, and more."
 ---

-Most requests of the Public REST API need to include an authorization token as an [`Authorization`](https://tools.ietf.org/html/rfc7235#section-4.2) request header.
+Most requests of the Public REST API need to include a bearer token as an [`Authorization`](https://tools.ietf.org/html/rfc7235#section-4.2) request header.

 Given a valid token `mySecret`, the header would need to be set as follows: